1005 Family and Medical Leave

 3. A leave of absence without pay may also be considered in accordance with DHS policy.

-5. In accordance with Federal regulations, when married individuals are both eligible State employees, they are limited to a combined total of twelve (12) work weeks of FMLA leave for the following reasons:
+5. In accordance with Federal regulations, when married individuals are both eligible State employees, they are limited to a combined total of twelve (12) workweeks of FML for the following reasons:

 1. Bonding with the employee’s newborn child within twelve (12) months from date of birth; or